 - Make The Ship Rotate On Command

 The next step is to make the ship rotate when the user hits the right or left arrow keys.
-If you want to simulate an actual space vehicle, then firing attitude rockets will add or subtract from the current rotational velocity.
+If you want to simulate an actual space vehicle, then firing attitude rockets should add or subtract from the current rotational velocity.
 If you want somewhat simpler control, then have left and right call the rotate function with a fixed angle (positive for Left, negative for Right).

 If the user hits the left arrow key, you want to add a certain amount of rotational velocity (or angle if using the simpler model) to the ship.
-If the user hits the right arrow key, you want to subtract a certain amount of rotational velocity from the ship.
+If the user hits the right arrow key, you want to subtract a certain amount of rotational velocity (or angle) from the ship.
 When the user hits the left arrow, the key variable will have the value 'Left'.
 When the user hits the right arrow, the key variable will have the value 'Right'.